Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 * **Virtual Networks** - Isolate groups of resources and control which portions of the infrastructure they can access.

-* **Virtual Network Gateway** - Create a point-to-point VPN between Milliman and our Azure environment.
+* **Virtual Network Gateway** - Create a point-to-site VPN between Milliman and our Azure environment.

 * **Network Security Groups** - Network-level security configuration for VMs.
 Applies Firewall rules to VMs which use the Security Group.